webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Abides-in-Stone.md

 ---
 aliases:
-  - Abides in Stone
+- "Abides in Stone"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Tank-Combat
-title: Abides in Stone
-collection: Foci
-kind: Compendium
 ---

 ## Abides in Stone
 Your flesh is made of hard mineral, making you a hulking, difficult-to-harm humanoid.